denisj3030/FDE-hackthon/Workshop-Instructor-Guide.md

 **Checkpoint commit**:
 `feat(app): scaffold “AI Compliant Deep Research” app (scope x_<org>_deep_research)`

+**using internal instance, I am unable to "publish" app, not sure if that step is required.

 ---

 ## Step 3 — Link your app to **GitHub** (source control) & branching